Introduction#

 - Use (Body) Payload Inspection to perform more detailed mitigations.

-- Apply Rate Limiting based on IP or other characteristics to prevent abuse and credential stuffing attacks.
+- Apply Rate Limiting based on IP and other characteristics to prevent abuse and credential stuffing attacks.

 - This is often combined with Leaked Credentials Detection.